 Nobel Menu 2015

 The Nobel menu in the restaurant is served in the same porcelain as during the Nobel Banquet.
-So it may just be that you eat from a plate of which one of the previous winners of the Nobel Prize also has eaten!
+So you may just be eating from a plate of which one of the previous winners of the Nobel Prize also has eaten!
 A set costs about 5000 SEK!
 And we’re talking about a set for 1 person.
 Not something you would have your daily dinner in!

 We had the 2015 Nobel menu but you can order any menu since 1901.
 Are you curious about all the menus?
 Here you can find a nice overview.
 These are still the original recipes.
 Sometimes there is a small change.
 I can tell you that the Châteauneuf-du-Pape Rouge 2010 has been replaced by the one from 2011.
 The last drop of the very last bottle of 2010 disappeared into my glass.
 I must say, being aware of this did something to me!
 (Or was it rather the fact that I’m not used to drinking so much wine?)

 An alternative was provided for me as I don’t eat meat and the main course contained wildlife.
 I got a nice piece of salmon instead.
 It won’t surprise you that the dishes were all nicely balanced and were a real treat for the eyes and the taste buds.
 It absolutely was a unique experience!

 To end this magnificent dinner we got a glass of Punsch.
 This is normally not included in the Nobel Dinner in the restaurant.
 At the Nobel Banquet they do serve the Punsch.
 Finally, we also got a signed menu card and a chocolate coin with the image of Alfred Nobel.
 A night to remember!